• Home

 Vikings at Shetland Museum

-At the end of the afternoon visits, the Guizer Jarl and squad head to Shetland Museum around 3pm, giving the public a chance to meet the Vikings and even try on the helmets and axes.
-While this is open to the public, it gets very busy, and it is best to contact Shetland Museum and Archives to ask whether tickets are needed.
+The Jarl’s Squad then heads to Shetland Museum at 3.30pm, giving the public a chance to meet the Vikings and even try on the helmets and axes.
+While this is open to the public, it gets very busy.
 Those lucky enough to attend this event will hear the squad sing the Up Helly Aa Song and the squad’s own song (usually one of the Jarl’s favourites).
-Music is played by the squad band, featuring some of the islands’ exceptional musicians.
-Expect fiddles, guitars, mandolins, and accordions accompanying the choir of gutsy Viking singers.

 The museum appearance is the Jarl’s Squad’s last public event before the evening procession.